This article explains how to use the GAP Guardian app for iOS and Android.

-To run the app on Android, your device needs to be running a minimum of Android v4.4.
+To run the app on Android, your device needs to be running a minimum of Android v5.

 When you start the app for the first time on iOS, you may be prompted to allow the app access to your location.
-Tap "Always Allow".
+Tap "Allow While Using App".
+Later you may be prompted to permit the app to use your location when it runs in the background.
+If this happens, tap "Always Allow".
 You may also be prompted to allow the app to send you notifications.
 Tap "Allow".

 Enter your user name in the "Username" text box then tap "Next".
 When prompted for a password, enter it and tap "Password" text box and tap "Login".
 If you only have one device assigned to you on the Portal, your credentials will be validated, and the Dashboard will load.
-If you have more than one device assigned to you, you will be asked to select which device you are using before proceeding to the Dashboard.
+If you have more than one device assigned to you, you will be asked to select which device you are using.
+Finally, you may be prompted to accept your service provider's terms and conditions before proceeding to the Dashboard.

 The Dashboard screen shows all the app functions available to you.

 Note: some functions may not be available to you as a result of configuration undertaken by your administrator.